Native American Church

-The Native American Church (NAC), also known as Peyotism and Peyote Religion, is a Native American religion that teaches a combination of traditional Native American beliefs and Christianity, with sacramental use of the entheogen peyote.
+The Native American Church (NAC), also known as Peyotism and Peyote Religion, is a syncretic Native American religion that teaches a combination of traditional Native American beliefs and elements of Christianity, especially pertaining to some of the Ten Commandments, with sacramental use of the entheogen peyote.
 The religion originated in the Oklahoma Territory (1890–1907) in the late nineteenth century, after peyote was introduced to the southern Great Plains from Mexico.
-Today it is the most widespread indigenous religion among Native Americans in the United States (except Alaska Natives and Native Hawaiians), Canada (specifically First Nations people in Saskatchewan and Alberta), and Mexico, with an estimated 250,000 adherents as of the late twentieth century.
+Today, it is the most widespread indigenous religion among Native Americans in the United States (except Alaska Natives and Native Hawaiians), Canada (specifically First Nations people in Saskatchewan and Alberta), and Mexico, with an estimated 300,000 adherents.

 History

-Historically, many denominations of mainstream Christianity made attempts to convert Native Americans to Christianity in the Western Hemisphere.
-These efforts were partially successful, for many Native American tribes reflect Christian creed, including the Native American Church.
+Historically, many denominations of mainstream Christianity attempted to convert Native Americans to Christianity in the Western Hemisphere.
+These efforts were partially successful, because the religious practices, including those of the Native American Church, of many Native American tribes reflect Christian creeds.
 Although conversion to Christianity was a slow process, the tenets of the Native American Church were more readily accepted.

-Originally formed in the Oklahoma Territory, the Native American Church is monotheistic, believing in a supreme being, called the Great Spirit.
+Originally formed in the Oklahoma Territory, the Native American Church is monotheistic, believing in a supreme being called the Great Spirit.
+It was officially created in 1918.
 The tenets of the Native American Church regard peyote as a sacred and holy sacrament and use it as a means to communicate with the Great Spirit (God), also referred to as the Creator.

 Beliefs of the church

-A prominent belief amongst church members is that all plants are purposefully created by the Great Spirit.
-This includes peyote which was created for medicinal, spiritual, and healing purposes.
 Disease and death are believed to be a result of an imbalance in the individual.
 Besides peyote, other sacred plants, prayer, and fasting are used to cure this imbalance.
 Use of peyote is never for recreational purposes and the hallucinogenic effects of the plant are considered spiritual visions.
 To most Native Americans, visions are a communion with the metaphysical.
 However, not every member experiences hallucinogenic effects during peyote rituals.
 The plant is meant to heal or fix social, personal, and communal problems.
 Members believe the plant is safe for children and pregnant women.
-Members also believe in the importance of helping the world in order to create peace, health, and freedom.
-They seek guidance from the Great Spirit in protecting the earth, continuing the ways of their ancestors, and caring for future generations.
-In addition, they practice inclusivity and new members are welcome to join the church.

 Relationship to Christianity

-Some American Natives dislike the beliefs of Christianity because of the history between natives and European Christian groups.
-Missionaries' attempts to alter or remove aspects of American Natives' heritage and culture has left many unable to reconcile with Christianity.
-On the other hand, some members seek to restore the relationship between the Church and Christians.
-They believe that forgiveness is important for the native concept of "right-walking".
-Most members believe that Jesus Christ and the Great Spirit are one and the same.
-The church included Protestant characteristics in it's formation.
+Some Native Americans dislike the beliefs of Christianity because of the history between natives and European Christian groups.
+Missionaries' attempts to alter or remove aspects of American Natives' heritage and culture have left many unable to reconcile with Christianity.
+On the other hand, some members are comfortable with a syncretic spiritual way that combines their Indigenous ways with some aspects of Christianity.
+The church included Protestant characteristics in its formation.